0xWOF/redis-rs/README.md

 redis = { version = "0.22.3", features = ["async-std-rustls-comp"] }
 ```

+With `rustls`, you can add the following feature flags on top of other feature flags to enable additional features:
+- `tls-rustls-insecure`: Allow insecure TLS connections
+- `tls-rustls-native-roots`: Use native root certificates instead of `webpki-roots` (Mozilla's root certificates)

 then you should be able to connect to a redis instance using the `rediss://` URL scheme:

 ```rust